Higher-order theories of consciousness: Actualist higher-order thought theory

 David Rosenthal is a foremost advocate of this view.
-It claims that a mental state is conscious when it's the subject of a higher-order thought (HOT).
+It claims that a mental state is conscious when it is the subject of a higher-order thought (HOT).
 Phenomenal consciousness in particular corresponds to certain kinds of mental states (e.g., visual inputs) that are the subjects of HOTs.
 Rosenthal excludes the special case in which one learns about one's lower-order states by conscious deduction.
 For instance, if psychoanalysis could reveal one's unconscious motives, this would not suddenly make them conscious.

 Dispositionalist higher-order thought theory

-The dispositionalist mirrors the actualist view except that the first-order mental state needn't actually be thought about—it only needs to be available to potentially be thought about.
+The dispositionalist mirrors the actualist view except that the first-order mental state need not actually be thought about—it only needs to be available to potentially be thought about.

 While actualist accounts would seem to require immense higher-order computation on all first-order percepts, dispositionalist accounts do not; they merely require availability of first-order information.
 Such availability could come from, e.g., global broadcasting as in the Global Workspace Theory.